Can I get WhatsApp on my Chromebook?

 You can install WhatsApp on a Chromebook.
 There are two ways to get WhatsApp.
 You can either use the WhatsApp app for Android in the same way you would on a smartphone or tablet.
 The second method is to use WhatsApp for the web as an app.

-If you have a Chromebook that supports Android apps, in my case, the Pixel Slate that I am writing this on, you can install the app.
+If you have a Chromebook that supports Android apps, in this example, we are using a Pixel Slate.

 If you already have a phone where WhatsApp is installed and works, the best way to use WhatsApp on your Chromebook, or any laptop for that matter, is WhatsApp web.
 I am sure this will suffice for 99% of the use cases.
 Most of you just want to use WhatsApp on your Chromebook also.
 Your primary device will remain your phone itself.

 For this use, you can install WhatsApp Web as a Progressive Web App (PWA).
+I use this regularly on my Pixelbook and Mac.
 Here is how you can do it.